lhypds/pdfmd/README.md

 1. pdfmd.py

-Input file must be single page PDF, if it is multiple pages, it will only process the first page.
+Input file should be a single page PDF, if it is multiple pages, it will only process the first page.
 Convert a PDF to Markdown:

 ```bash